 A lot of times when dealing with a client that suffers from chronic migraines I notice the same things over and over again; stiff neck muscles, restricted connective tissue through the scalp and lots of pressure behind the eyes.
-Here are some tips for self-care:
+Like most of the time, I follow the writer guidelines whenever I recommend something, and following the same, here are some tips for self-care:

 - Keeps those neck muscles loosened up, going through your full range of motion and applying slight force to the head while doing so may help relieve tension throughout the upper body